pinf/pinf.org/README.md

 # PINF Roadmap

-## 2014

-  * [github.com/devcomp-io/devcomp](https://github.com/devcomp-io/devcomp) - A 100% open and hackable **UNIX vm hosted** dev system that can be used for collaborative realtime distributed system development.
+* [github.com/devcomp-io](https://github.com/devcomp-io) - A 100% open and hackable **UNIX vm hosted** dev system that can be used for collaborative realtime distributed system development.
+Built on top of [github.com/pinf-io](https://github.com/pinf-io).

-## 2015
+  * 2014 - Phase 1: Prototype and deploy for [firebug.io][http://firebug.io/] only.
+  * 2015 - Phase 2: Make available to everyone.

-  * [github.com/devcomp/devcomp](https://github.com/devcomp/devcomp) - A 100% open and hackable **PINF vm hosted** dev system that can be used for collaborative realtime distributed system development.
+* [github.com/devcomp](https://github.com/devcomp) - A 100% open and hackable **PINF vm hosted** dev system that can be used for collaborative realtime distributed system development.
+Built on top of [github.com/fireconsole](https://github.com/fireconsole).
+  * 2015 - Phase 1: Prototype and deploy for [firebug.io][http://firebug.io/] only.
+  * 2016 - Phase 2: Make available to everyone.

 # Contribute

-Get involved in any of the above projects or financially support anyone working on above the projects.
+Get involved in any of the above projects or financially support anyone working on the them.